GoogleCloudPlatform/professional-services-data-validator/docs/examples.md

 This page describes some basic use cases of the tool.

 **PLEASE NOTE:** In below commands, my_bq_conn refers to the connection name for your BigQuery project.
 We are validating BigQuery tables that are available in BigQuery public datasets.

+Also, note that if no aggregation flag is provided, the tool will run a 'COUNT *' default aggregation.

 #### Simple COUNT(*) on a table
 ````shell script